-When I first started planting edibles in micro gardens, I made a lot of mistakes … I wasted time and money and there were plenty of ‘dried arrangements’ as a result, with minimal harvests!
-Over the years I’ve realised container gardening requires a slightly different set of skills to growing directly in your garden.
+When I first started planting edibles in micro gardens, I made a LOT of mistakes.
+I wasted so much time and money.
+There were plenty of ‘dried arrangements’ (dead plants!) as a result.
+I struggled with poor harvests.
+Over the years I’ve realised container gardening requires a different set of skills to growing directly in your garden.

-So here are 6 of the techniques I use to maximise my crop yields for a continual abundance of delicious home grown organic food.
+These are 6 key techniques you can use to maximise your harvests.
+Grow a continual abundance of delicious home grown organic food.
 Tuck in!

-- 1. Watering – Adequate moisture is one of the key factors to bountiful container gardens.
-Not overwatering or underwatering – just enough.
-I pay attention to this more than anything else.
-I use a moisture meter or clay plant marker that absorbs moisture in the soil to get it right.
-I also make my own potting mix recipe with moisture-hugging ingredients like coir peat and no chemical nasties like water saving crystals.
-The soil mix then acts like a sponge holding moisture and minerals to sustain your edibles.
+- 1. Watering – Adequate moisture is a key factor for bountiful container gardens.
+Not overwatering or underwatering.
+Just enough moisture.
+I recommend you really pay attention to this.
+Use a moisture meter to check soil moisture.
+Or stick your finger in the soil!
+You can also make your own potting mix recipe.
+It should have moisture-hugging ingredients like coir peat.
+But no chemical nasties like water-saving crystals.
+The soil mix acts like a sponge.
+It will hold moisture and minerals to sustain your edibles.

-- 2. Plant Nutrition/Soil Food – Equally important is providing your food crops with the ‘love’ they need in the soil.
-It’s the minerals and trace elements that make your edible plants look vibrant, taste amazingly full of flavour, smell delectable and packed with nutrients that are healing and health-giving to your body.
+- 2. Plant Nutrition/Soil Food – Equally important is providing your food plants with the ‘love’ they need in the soil.
+Minerals and trace elements provide balanced nutrition.
+So your edible plants look vibrant.
+Your food will taste amazingly full of flavour.
+And smell delicious!
+Plants packed with nutrients are healing and health-giving for your body.
 Just like we get sick and suffer from ailments if our diet is lacking vitamins and minerals, it’s the same with our plants!
-Container gardens are totally dependent on us ‘feeding’ the soil regularly to build humus.
+Container gardens are totally dependent on you ‘feeding’ the soil regularly to build humus.